Greek Super League

 Teams with most titles

-Statistics of all Greek clubs that have won the top league more than once, concerning the period 1927-2017.
+Statistics of all Greek clubs that have won the top league during the period 1927-2019.

-The table shows the capacity of all Greek Super League club stadiums (based on the teams that participated in the league season 2017–2018).
-Olympic Stadium home ground for both to AEK and Panathinaikos is the biggest in the league with capacity of almost 70,000 people.
+The table shows the capacity of all Greek Super League club stadiums (based on the teams that participated in the league season 2019–2020).
+Olympic Stadium, home ground for both to AEK and Panathinaikos is the biggest in the league with a capacity of almost 70,000 people.

 |AEL||AEL FC Arena||16,118|